 In 2007, Bert branched out to practice on his own.
 He continues to practice in the areas of general litigation, business law, family law, juvenile law, estate planning, personal injury, and probate.

 Bert resides in Gilbert with his wife, Kathy, and daughter, Danielle.
-Kathy is the principal of Hope (“Home Of Partnered Education”) Christian Academy in Chandler, Arizona, where the students receive instruction two days each week at home and three days each week on campus.
+Kathy is a teacher at Joyful Beginnings Academy in Tempe.
 His son, Joshua, served in the United States Navy after high school for six (6) years and has made Arizona his state of residence since his discharge in April of 2016.
-Danielle is attending college at Trevecca Nazarene University in Nashville, TN where she was recruited to play as a setter on the girls’ Trojan volleyball team.
-She is studying to become a teacher.
+Danielle graduated from Trevecca Nazarene University in Nashville, TN where she now teaches and coaches the junior varsity and varsity girls’ volley ball teams.

-Outside of his practice of law, Bert is actively involved in his church, where he co-facilitates Dave Ramsey’s Financial Peace University classes to help people learn and apply financial management principles.
+Outside of his practice of law, Bert is actively involved in his church.
 He enjoys outdoor activities, including hiking and cycling, spending time with his family, and traveling.